ChristophRettinger/MA01.OrchestraUserscript/README.md

 * Get Startup BuKeys:
   Opens up the startup information from all processes on current page and extracts the BuKeys string.
+  The helper copies the joined BuKeys to the clipboard and shows a toast summarising the number of keys processed.

 * Get Startup BuKeys (Elastic)
   Opens up the startup information from all processes on current page and extracts the BuKeys string.
 The result is convertet to an Elastic query to find the origin processes.
+  A success toast confirms the copy action and references how many keys were included; warnings appear when no usable keys were found.

 * Copy Selected MSGIDs
   Copies the `_MSGID` values from hovered or selected rows directly into the clipboard.
 Only available when at least one value is present.
+  The helper surfaces a toast that states how many IDs were copied or warns when no eligible rows are available.

 ## Availability